Chairman of the Board & CEO

 H. Malcolm Stewart

-Malcolm Stewart is Chief Operating Officer of Camden Property Trust and Chairman of Camden’s Investment Committee.
+Malcolm Stewart is Chief Operating Officer and President of Camden Property Trust and Chairman of Camden’s Investment Committee.

 After graduating from Texas A&M University, Mr. Stewart served three years as a Regular Army Officer in various assignments and locations.
 Prior to joining Camden’s predecessor company, Mr. Stewart had responsibility for all construction and project services at one of the largest and most active development companies in the Southwest, where he began his association with Messrs.
 Campo and Oden.
 Mr. Stewart has successfully developed real estate business units such as privatized public development of office buildings, hospitals, governmental and university facilities, and student housing.
 While at Camden, he has structured and managed numerous real estate revenue enhancement groups and has been responsible for the construction, development, or acquisition/disposition of billions of dollars of real estate assets.
 Mr. Stewart is responsible for all property operations across the United States.